 In April 2009, the FASB issued FSP No. FAS 107-1 and APB 28-1, "Interim Disclosures about Fair Value of Financial Instruments" ("FSP FAS 107-1"), which requires disclosures about fair value of financial instruments for interim reporting periods as well as in annual financial statements.
 FSP FAS 107-1 also amends APB Opinion No. 28, "Interim Financial Reporting," to require those disclosures in summarized financial information at interim reporting periods.
-This standard is effective for interim reporting periods ending after June 15, 2009.
-The Company does not expect FSP FAS 107-1 to have a material impact on the Company's financial position or results of operations.
+This standard was effective for interim reporting periods ending after June 15, 2009.
+The adoption of FSP FAS 107-1 did not have a material effect on the Company's financial position or results of operations.

 In April 2009, the FASB issued FSP No. FAS 157-4, "Determining Fair Value When the Volume and Level of Activity for the Asset or Liability Have Significantly Decreased and Identifying Transactions That Are Not Orderly" ("FSP FAS 157-4"), which provides additional guidance for estimating fair value in accordance with SFAS 157, when the volume and level of activity for the asset or liability have significantly decreased.
 This FSP also includes guidance on identifying circumstances that indicate a transaction is not orderly.
-This issue is effective for reporting periods ending after June 15, 2009, with early adoption permitted for periods ending after March 15, 2009.
-The Company does not expect the adoption of FSP FAS 157-4 to have a material impact on its financial position or results of operations.
+This issue was effective for reporting periods ending after June 15, 2009, with early adoption permitted for periods ending after March 15, 2009.
+The adoption of FSP FAS 157-4 did not have a material effect on the Company's financial position or results of operations.

 In April 2009, the FASB issued FSP No. FAS 115-2 and FAS 124-2, "Recognition and Presentation of Other-Than-Temporary Impairments" ("FSP FAS 115-2 and FAS 124-2"), which amends the other-than-temporary impairment guidance for debt securities to make the guidance more operational and to improve the presentation and disclosure of other-than-temporary impairments on debt and equity securities in the financial statements.
-This guidance is effective for interim reporting periods ending after June 15, 2009.
-The Company does not expect the adoption of FSP FAS 115-2 or FAS 124-2 to have a material impact on its financial position or results of operations.
+This guidance was effective for interim reporting periods ending after June 15, 2009.
+The adoption of FSP FAS 115-2 and FAS 124-2 did not have a material effect on the Company's financial position or results of operations.